-- Mass General Brigham Health Plan (MGBHP) was formerly AllWays Health Partners. - WellSense was formerly BMC HealthNet. - UniCare confirmed that they do not have global budget-based risk contracts with quality measures. - CCA submitted a Catalog for the first time for 2023 contracts, but Taskforce staff determined that CCA has exclusively MassHealth global budget-based risk contracts and will therefore be captured in MassHealth's submission so their submission is excluded from this report. - Aetna and Cigna have not responded to any Quality Measure Catalog survey requests since CHIA and the HPC began issuing the request in 2018.
-Based on review of the Registered Provider Organizations (RPO) and the HPC ACO certification programs, Taskforce staff has determined that these organizations do not hold global budget-based risk contracts in Massachusetts. - HPHC and THP are Point32Health companies.
+- Mass General Brigham Health Plan (MGBHP) was formerly AllWays Health Partners. - WellSense was formerly BMC HealthNet. - UniCare confirmed that they do not have global budget-based risk contracts with quality measures. - CCA submitted a Catalog for the first time for 2023 contracts, but Taskforce staff determined that CCA has exclusively MassHealth global budget-based risk contracts and will therefore be captured in MassHealth's submission so their submission is excluded from this report. - Aetna has not responded to any Quality Measure Catalog survey requests since CHIA and the HPC began issuing the request in 2018, but based on review of the Registered Provider Organizations (RPO) and the HPC ACO certification programs, Taskforce staff has determined that Aetna likely does not hold global budget-based risk contracts in Massachusetts. - Cigna did respond to this year's request and is currently engaging with Taskforce staff to determine whether they hold any contracts in Massachusetts that meet the Taskforce definition of global budget-based risk contracts. - HPHC and THP are Point32Health companies.